sethtroisi/OEIS/A217259/README.md

 Because `Sigma(i) = i + 1` iff i is prime, `is_prime(i) = (Sigma(i) - i == 1)`
 Can use `sigma[i]` to check primality.

+The python code can be used to search for terms in [A054903](https://oeis.org/A054903)